The Intentional Marriage – 4 Ways to Work through Early Marriage Kinks

 Not repaired.

-I am still in my early years – fourth year to be precise – so I am intimately acquainted with young-marriage challenges.
+I am still in my early years – fourth year to be precise – so I am intimately acquainted with young marriage kinks.

 You already chose.

 I struggled with ‘what ifs’ in my early days.
-Allowing my mind to linger on the things I may have done wrong to warrant my current unhappy state – ‘maybe we should have waited‘ or ‘maybe we didn’t seek God enough‘ and so on.
+Allowing my mind to linger on the things I may have done wrong to warrant my current unhappy state – ‘maybe we should have courted longer‘ or ‘maybe we didn’t seek God enough‘ and so on.

 Our mentors had tried to drill in us certain marriage realities.
 For example that a person may have been ‘wrong’ or ‘a mistake’ on one side of the altar but once vows were taken, they became ‘the right person’ and ‘the right choice’.

-Marriage did not have an opt in/opt out clause depending on how good/bad things were.
-It was for keeps.
-And our minds needed to tow the line.
+Marriage does not have an opt in/opt out clause depending on how good/how bad things are.
+Marriage is for keeps.
+And we have to keep reminding ourselves of that.

-The ‘what ifs’ keep one chained to the past, unable to accept and and improve on current realities.
+The ‘what ifs’ will keep you chained to your past and you won’t be able to improve on your current realities.

 When we had conflict in our early months of marriage, my default thinking was often ‘flight‘.